 That said, it is normally a good idea to get more for your money and look at all of the risk assessments in one project which could be for as little as £50 per risk assessment.

 It’s not always a good idea to buy an online version or have someone do it from a distance and send it to you.
 Be careful of this because it can sometimes be a bigger problem further down the line.

 Hopefully, this is all useful and sets you up with the basics.
 There is always plenty of help available for those willing to ask.
-I am happy to talk through anything and can be contacted via email on email@example.com or by phone on 07402093183.
+I am happy to talk through anything and can be contacted via email at [email protected] or by phone at 07402093183.
 There is no charge for general advice.